 Many Chinese mainlanders visit Hong Kong for one simple reason, shopping.
-This mainly due to many items in Hong Kong being tax free.
+This mainly due to many items in Hong Kong being tax-free.
 Hong Kong has a mix of modern retail departments stores, big luxury brand stores, shopping streets through to street markets.

 One of the main shopping destinations is Harbour City which is the largest shopping mall in Hong Kong featuring over 700 shops.
 It stretches along the harbour at Tsim Sha Tsui and has a floor area of 2 million square feet!
-Along it’s Canton Road frontage their are the big luxury brand name stores including Gucci, Prada, Louis Vuitton, Channel, Dolce & Gabbana, Boss, Armani, Chanel, Hermes and more!
-Moving inside there’s a range of womens and mens fashion stores, beauty products, baby products, kids clothes and toys, sportswear and also a hotel and 2 cinemas.
+Along it’s Canton Road frontage there are the big luxury brand name stores including Gucci, Prada, Louis Vuitton, Channel, Dolce & Gabbana, Boss, Armani, Chanel, Hermes and more!
+Moving inside there’s a range of women’s and men’s fashion stores, beauty products, baby products, kids clothes and toys, sportswear and also a hotel and 2 cinemas.
 There’s also plenty of restaurants in the building too.